alasca-association/tarook/docs/user/guide/initialization.rst

          Follow the `Nix documentation <https://nixos.org/download.html#download-nix>`__ on how to install.

-      .. tab:: From Ubuntu repositories
+      .. tab:: From Debian/Ubuntu repositories

-         Nix can also be installed from the Ubuntu repositories.
+         Nix can also be installed from the Debian/Ubuntu repositories.
-         The following has been tested on an Ubuntu 24.04 LTS system:
+         The following has been tested on Debian Trixie and Ubuntu 24.04 LTS:

          .. code:: console